Skip to main content

 • Suite (optional - assign to a test suite)

-For authenticated flows, you can save user identities during recording.
-This allows the test to automatically log in before running.
+For authenticated flows, create a login identity first.
+This allows tests to automatically log in before running.

 Working with Test Suites